click2install/apeironcoin/README.md

 Once you have setup the 2nd or more masternodes, use the output of the script for each masternode and follow the [steps above](https://github.com/click2install/apeironcoin#how-to-setup-your-masternode-with-this-script-and-a-cold-wallet-on-your-pc) in your wallet, where each new masternode is a new line in your `masternode.conf` file.

+Note that multiple masternodes use only one instance of the `apeirond` and `apeiron-cli` binary files located in `/usr/local/bin` and they each have their own configuration located in `/home/<username>/.apeiron` folder.

 &nbsp;